camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/03-runtime-container-integration/03-the-camunda-jboss-as-7-subsystem.html.md

   <p>
     <strong>Module dependency of custom configuration class</strong>
   </p>
-   <p>If you configure the process engine in `standalone.xml` and provide a custom configuration class packaged inside an own module, the camunda-jboss-subsystem module needs to have a module dependency on the module providing the class.</p>
+   <p>If you configure the process engine in <code>standalone.xml</code> and provide a custom configuration class packaged inside an own module, the camunda-jboss-subsystem module needs to have a module dependency on the module providing the class.</p>
    <p>If you fail to do this, you will see the following error log:</p>
    <pre class="console">
 Caused by: org.camunda.bpm.engine.ProcessEngineException: Could not load 'foo.bar': the class must be visible from the camunda-jboss-subsystem module.